SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/virtual_qpu.md

 q[2]:───────X──
 ```

-Although we've created a circuit that makes a Bell pair, we need to *meaure*
+Although we've created a circuit that makes a Bell pair, we need to *measure*
 something in order to collect any results.
 In Snowflurry, we can use a
 `readout` instruction to perform a measurement.